 “We’re unlocking the intelligence value of historical data while helping customer service agents deliver a faster and more accurate experience for their consumers,” said Mikhail Naumov, president and chief strategy officer at DigitalGenius.

 Smarter, Faster Customer Service Responses

-When a new message comes in via a digital channel such as email, chat, social media or text, DigitalGenius’ deep learning model takes three actions:
+When a new message comes in via a digital channel such as email, chat, social media or text, DigitalGenius’ deep learning model takes a couple of actions:

 - It predicts and auto-fills metadata related to the incoming message.